beakerlib/ControlFlow/SessionControl/README.md

     The code to be executed in the session handling expect daemon.

     If `-` is passed, the code will be read from _STDIN_.

+- --

+    Optional explicit end of options.
+This is useful if the _CODE_ starts with dashes (-).

 Returns **0** if successful.
 See section ["COMMON RESULT CODE"](#common-result-code) for more details.